cezarywojcik/Swift-Script-Include/README.md

 # Swift Script Include

-Because running Swift in command-line doesn't support including other files, I made a quick Python script that takes in an input file and replaces all instances of `include somefile.swift` with the contents of that file.
+Because running Swift in command-line doesn't support including other files, I made a quick Python script that takes in an input file and replaces all instances of `include "somefile.swift"` with the contents of that file.
 This happens recursively so that included files can also include other files.

 ## `swiftinclude.py`